-I actually have a pumpkin cookie that I posted last year that was the base that I started with for this cookie.
+I actually have a pumpkin butterscotch chip cookie that I posted last year that was the base that I started with for this cookie.
 That cookie had more pumpkin and flour, and used an egg instead of baking soda.
 That cookie is a little puffier and denser.
 I changed it up and now these are a little less dense and puffy and more chewy.
-With pumpkin cookies it can be hard to keep them from being cakey, like these cookies which actually creams the butter and sugar, so there’s been plenty of experimentation.
+With pumpkin cookies it can be hard to keep them from being cakey, like these pumpkin cookies with cinnamon glaze which actually creams the butter and sugar, so there’s been plenty of experimentation.

 Ultimately after testing this recipe six or seven times, I decided to forgo using any eggs and use a little bit of baking soda instead.
 The pumpkin already does plenty of leaving on its own.
 The small amount of baking soda gives it a touch of lift without making it denser and adding additional moisture like an egg, so that was all I needed.
 I also reduced the final amount of pumpkin by just a touch.
 There’s still plenty of pumpkin flavor but not so much pumpkin that you ended up with a more cakey cookie.